Everything you need to know about the best things to do in Chiang Rai, Thailand.

 Chiang Rai was one of my first stops on my 2-month solo trip around Southeast Asia, so it was the perfect chance for me to practice starting up a conversation with people with whom I crossed paths.

-I was lucky enough to meet a friendly young Thai man who was insistent in showing me around – it turned out he was a qualified tour guide and I came away with the most cultural and off the beaten path experiences.
+I was lucky enough to meet a friendly young Thai man who was insistent on showing me around – it turned out he was a qualified tour guide and I came away with the most cultural and off-the-beaten-path experiences.

-While seated at a local restaurant for dinner, I got chatting to a lovely man from California who had moved to Thailand a decade or so ago.
+While seated at a local restaurant for dinner, I got chatting with a lovely man from California who had moved to Thailand a decade or so ago.